 Michelle holds a Bachelor of Arts in History and Political Science from the University of British Columbia and a Juris Doctor from the Schulich School of Law at Dalhousie University.

 Senior Executive Director, Finance

-Ashley holds a Bachelor of Commerce in Accounting from the University of British Columbia, and is licensed as a CPA (Chartered Professional Accountants of Canada).
+Ashley holds a Bachelor of Commerce in Accounting from the University of British Columbia, and is Chartered Professional Accountant.

-After a few years of balancing her career between private businesses and not-for-profit sector, she joined Atira Women’s Resource Society in 2015 as a Comptroller.
-She later co-managed the accounting team at AWRS as Director, Finance until 2019, Controller with Atira Property Management Inc., and accepted the role of Senior Executive Director, Finance in 2022.
+Through her lived experience with close family members with severe disabilities, Ashley dedicated most of her professional career to the not-for-profit sector.
+She joined Atira Women’s Resource Society in 2015 as a Comptroller.
+Later, she co-managed the Finance team at AWRS as Director, Finance until 2019, and as Controller at Atira Property Management Inc. and Atira Development Society until June 2022.

-Responsible for all aspects of financial management for Atira’s group of societies and companies.
-Ashley’s core strength is continuous process improvement and change management, with a focus to create values for program participants and clients, employees, and all other stakeholders of Atira.
+Ashley’s core strength is continuous process improvement and change management, with a focus to create value for program participants and clients, employees, and all other Atira stakeholders.